A Lone Swan is a Lonely Swan

 It took Weeks to Gain his Trust.

-He Flies from Pond to Pond..All over the Area.
+He was Flying from Pond to Pond..All over the Area.

-His Female was Full Wing – Flew Away.
+The Cob Below is Pinioned – his Female was Full Wing – she Flew Away.

 Now he is ALL Alone on a BIG Pond.